 Mornington, Mount Eliza and Frankston (including Frankston train station) are connected to the school by myki school buses.

-The Woodleigh Campus Parents and Friends Group (PFG) is made up of parents and guardians of current Woodleigh School Students, the Deputy Principal and Head of Campus.
-From time to time and at the discretion of the committee, members may include friends of the Woodleigh School Community.
+The Woodleigh Campus Parents and Friends Group (PFG) is made up of parents and guardians of current Woodleigh School students and the Deputy Principal (Head of Campus).

 The PFG is a voluntary committee that supports the work of the school and serves a number of purposes.

 - Social and Community Building: It is a body within the school that organises various social events throughout the year in order to facilitate opportunities for families to get to know each other.
 Examples of these are the Parent Lunches that are held once per term and are open to parents from all three campuses.